MaxiiXx23/MaxiiXx23/README.md

 # Hello World!
 Pleasure, I'm Max. 👋🤖
-### I'm a Full Stack Developer Javascript/Typescript with focus specifically in to develop API's REST on Node.js, also I love to create applications Web and Mobile with React and React Native.📱🖥️
+### I'm a Full Stack Developer Javascript/Typescript with focus specifically in to develop API's REST on Node.js, also I love to create applications Web with React using Vite and Next.js or on the stack PHP (Front end and Back end).🖥️

 ## 🚀 Technologies:
 <div style="width: '100%' display: flex align-items: center justify-content: center gap: 1.5rem flex-direction:column">